 Four eclipses fall in 2026.
 The two solar eclipses are the structurally-loaded ones for mundane analysis.

-The Aquarius-Leo eclipse axis is the structural-pressure axis of 2026 for any chart with significant placements between roughly Aquarius 20 degrees and Leo 30 degrees.
-Country charts with natal Sun, Moon or angular placements in this range register the eclipse-axis pressure twice in the year (February and August).
+The Aquarius-Leo eclipse axis is the structural-pressure axis of 2026 for any chart with significant placements in Aquarius or Leo, with the sharpest sensitivity bands around Aquarius 5 to 12 degrees, the 20-degree axis crossing and the late-Cancer-to-early-Leo boundary the August totality sits on (positions above are sidereal under True Pushya Paksha; an earlier version of this table carried tropical degrees).
+Country charts with natal Sun, Moon or angular placements in these bands register the eclipse-axis pressure twice in the year (February and August).
+The documented sharpest case: the 12 August eclipse Rahu sits within 0.35 degrees of the US 1776 natal Moon at Aquarius 7.58.

 The total solar eclipse on 12 August 2026 has its path of totality crossing through Spain and Greenland.
 Mundane tradition reads totality-path geography as one input among several for territorial activation; charts of countries near or under the totality path register the eclipse with additional weight.